dmbarbour/wikilon/docs/AboutABC.md

 #### Staged Compilation of Resources

 Each ABC resource will follow the structure of [AO definitions](AboutAO.md).
-That is, rather than *inlining* the resource bytecode, our resources will have two parts: a value and a compiler for it.
-The type of a resource will be the same as the type of an AO definition: `∃v.∀e.(e→([v→[a→b]]*(v*e))`.
+That is, rather than *directly inlining* resource bytecode, our resources will have two parts: a value and a compiler for it.
+The type of a complete resource will be the same as the type of an AO definition: `∃v.∀e.(e→([v→[a→b]]*(v*e))`.
 We'll compile a resource by applying the compiler function `[v→[a→b]]` to the value `v` to produce the `[a→b]` function, which is the meaning of the resource.
-The explicit compilation step offers opportunity to apply annotations at compile time - e.g. to intern certain structures, or use optimized representations, or accelerate some functions with a GPGPU.
-This staging is more reliable than partial evaluation.
-Once the meaning of a resource is established, of course, it might further be compiled into machine code or a dynamic module for the runtime.

-Reuse of AO's staged definition structure has many secondary benefits.
-It can help unify debugging and development tools, i.e. such that users may directly observe ABC resources and manipulate them into new ones.
-We can potentially express *incomplete* resources, i.e. where the value or compiler has some holes depending on `e`, which may be useful in specialized contexts (e.g. constraint systems).
-A compiler function might have a lot of reusable macro logic, which could improve compression.

-Ultimately, the `[a→b]` meaning function may need to be further compiled into machine code or module by a runtime.
+This `[a→b]` function may be further compiled into machine code or module by a runtime.

+Matching AO's definition structure has many benefits.
+Most importantly, this enables annotations to be applied at compile-time, e.g. to indicate that large values should use an optimized representation (e.g. matrix or vector) or be hibernated to cold store, that certain functions should be parallelized or compiled for GPGPU.
+Explicit staging is a lot more reliable and predictable than depending on implicit partial evaluation, and can provide macro-like compression.
+The shared structure can help unify development and debugging tools, e.g. developers can view and manipulate [embedded objects](ExtensibleSyntax.md) or (with sufficient metadata) even a [command language view](CommandLine.md).
+In development contexts, we might benefit from expressing *incomplete* resources by depending on that `e` value (to represent holes or gaps).

+The primary differences between the ABC resource model and AO definitions: ABC resources are identified by `{#secureHash}` in a global space, whereas AO uses human-meaningful `{%word}` tokens bound locally to an implicit dictionary.
+Also, AO definitions are typically restricted to a friendly, portable, purely functional subset of ABC (by limiting tokens and texts); ABC resources are not restricted.

+*Aside:* Paul Chiusano is doing related work with Unison involving [editing resources named by hashes](http://unisonweb.org/2015-06-12/editing.html#post-start).
+While I've not elected to go this route with AO dictionaries, the techniques he develops seem readily applicable to ABC resources.

-#### Sensitive Resources over Untrusted Content Distribution Networks
+#### Sensitive Resources over Untrusted Distribution Networks

 Use of a secure hash guards the client against certain abuses.
 It doesn't matter from where a client downloads a resource because its secure hash is validated.
 However, if the *provider* of the resource wishes to use an untrusted content distribution network, it's a problem if the data be presented in plain text or bytecode.